-Figure 2-1 and Figure 2-2 identify the seasonal high (spring) and seasonal low (fall) groundwater elevations and contours within the Subbasin for 2023.
+Figure 2-1 and Figure 2-2 identify the seasonal high (spring) and seasonal low (fall) groundwater elevations and contours within the Subbasin for 2024.
 These figures illustrate the general location and volume of groundwater extractions.
-Groundwater level data were obtained from the GSAs and the California Statewide Groundwater Elevation Monitoring (CASGEM) system.
+Groundwater level data were obtained from the GSAs and the DWR's Water Data Library.
 Reported groundwater levels were used to develop groundwater elevation contours.
 Contours were developed based on available surrounding data, which is very limited.
 Groundwater level measurements from additional wells were added to generate the contours in the figures as compared to contours developed for prior annual reports.
 This was done in an attempt to analyze and illustrate groundwater levels over more of the Subbasin; however, the developed contours still do not encompass the entire Subbasin.
 There is also limited monitoring in the middle of the Subbasin.
-The GSP identifies this as a data gap, and the GSAs have applied to DWR for Technical Support Services (TSS) in order to assist with installation of a new monitoring well.
+The GSP identifies this as a data gap, and on March 8, 2022, the GSAs applied to DWR for Technical Support Services (TSS) in order to assist with installation of a new monitoring well.
 In addition, on December 16, 2022, the Tulelake Subbasin GSAs filed a grant application through DWR's Sustainable Groundwater Management Grant Program.
 Unfortunately, the grant application was denied.
 Therefore, the GSAs are hopeful that the TSS application will be approved as it would provide resources that are greatly needed in the Subbasin for both Plan implementation and the projects and management actions described in this section of the report.

 Figure 2-1.
-Spring 2023 Groundwater Surface Elevations
+Spring 2024 Groundwater Surface Elevations

 Figure 2-2.
-Fall 2023 Groundwater Surface Elevations
+Fall 2024 Groundwater Surface Elevations

-In addition to Table 2-1, Figure 2-1 and Figure 2-2, hydrographs of groundwater elevations and WY types showing historical data through Fall 2023 are included in Appendix B of this Annual Report.
+In addition to Table 2-1, Figure 2-1 and Figure 2-2, hydrographs of groundwater elevations and WY types showing historical data through Fall 2024 are included in Appendix B of this Annual Report.
+As shown on the hydrographs for TID Well 5 and TID Well 8, there have been historical exceedances of the recently updated MT for each of those representative monitoring wells; however, those were pumping water level measurements.
+During implementation of this GSP, static groundwater levels are used for the purpose of monitoring MTs and MOs.